MaBeuLux88/mongodb-4.0-demos/README.md

 ## Prior to MongoDB 4.0

-Even in MongoDB 3.6 and earlier, every write operation is represented as a **transaction limited to the document level** in the storage layer.
+Even in MongoDB 3.6 and earlier, every write operation is represented as a **transaction scoped to the level of an individual document** in the storage layer.
 Because the document model brings together related data that would otherwise be modeled across separate parent-child tables in a tabular schema, MongoDB’s atomic single-document operations provide transaction semantics that meet the data integrity needs of the majority of applications.

 Every typical write operation modifying multiple documents actually happens in several independent transactions: one for each document.